artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 .. note::

-   UUID quad directories: Some file systems limit the number of items allowed in a directory, Archivematica uses a directory tree structure to store AIPs.
+   Archivematica uses a directory tree structure to store AIPs.
-   The tree is based on the AIP UUIDs.
-The UUID is broken down into manageable 4 character pieces, or "UUID quads", each quad representing a directory.
-The first four characters (UUID quad) of the AIP UUID will compose a sub directory of the AIP storage.
-The second UUID quad will be the name of a sub directory of the first, and so on and so forth, until the last four characters (last UUID Quad) create the leaf of the AIP store directory tree, and the AIP with that UUID resides in that directory.)
+   The tree is based on AIP UUIDs, which are 16-digit alphanumeric unique universal identifiers.
+Each UUID is broken down into a manageable 4-character chunk, or "UUID quad".
+Each quad represents a directory.
+The first four characters (the first UUID quad) of the AIP UUID will compose a subdirectory of the AIP storage.
+The second UUID quad will be the name of a sub directory of the first, and so on.
+The last four characters (the last UUID quad) are used to create the leaf of the AIP store directory tree, and the AIP with that UUID resides in that leaf.

 4. The Archival storage tab in the Archivematica dashboard consists of a table with information about the stored AIPs.
 Use the up and down arrows in the